pirey/seabird/README.md

 ### step 2: choose base colours

-The base colours were selecting using the hue/saturation/value model of colour definition.
+The base colours, which are shared by the light and dark versions of seabird, were selecting using the hue/saturation/value model of colour definition.

 First, all base colours were assigned hue 202.